stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 #### `expand` Query Parameter

-For example, to retrieve an account including its parent directory information, instead of issuing two requests (one for the account and another for its directory) add an `expand` query parameter with a value of `directory` to the resource URI.
+For example, to retrieve an account and its parent directory, instead of issuing two requests (one for the account and another for its directory) add an `expand` query parameter with a value of `directory` to the resource URI.

 For example: